Vicky Virtual Review [Freelance Virtual Assistant – Flexible Work at Home]

 Vicky Virtual Uses Freelance Virtual Assistants

 Businesses have made many changes to the way they handle staff over the past several years.
-One of the departments many businesses have decreased, and in some cases, done away with all together, is their phone service department.
-Most business owners found that eliminating the position, they were able to reduce their overhead, leaving them with just one pesky problem.
+One of the departments many businesses have decreased, and in some cases, done away with altogether, is their phone service department.
+Most business owners found that eliminating the position, they were able to reduce their overhead.
+But this left them with just one pesky problem.
 Who would answer the phones?

-That’s were Vicky Virtual comes into play.
+That’s where Vicky Virtual comes into play.
 They provide a freelance phone answering service.

 How Vicky Virtual Works

 The way that Vicky Virtual works is that a business contacts the small company and discusses what they need in a freelance contract receptionist.
-Vicky Virtual than pairs the new client with one of the freelance contractors they work with, who than does things like answer calls and help book appointments, and other tasks that had been previously handled by a full-time receptionist.
+Vicky Virtual than pairs the new client with one of the freelance contractors they work with.
+The contractor then does things like answer calls and help book appointments and other tasks that had been previously handled by a full-time receptionist.
 (See my post, Virtual Assistant Jobs and Where to Find Them.)